jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O2/divergences/t0001-init/default/divergences.md

   Events:
     CT: is_absolute_path at cache.h:1275:1
     CT: is_absolute_path at cache.h:1274:19
-  Occurrences: 518
+  Occurrences: 445

 CoordinatesChanged
   Events:
     CT: is_bare_repository at environment.c:197:1
     CT: is_bare_repository at environment.c:199:9
-  Occurrences: 47
+  Occurrences: 42

 CoordinatesChanged
   Events:
     CT: is_dir_file at path.c:81:1
     CT: is_dir_file at path.c:80:12
-  Occurrences: 337
+  Occurrences: 304

 CoordinatesChanged
   Events:
     CT: is_lock_file_locked at lockfile.h:206:1
     CT: is_lock_file_locked at lockfile.h:207:9
-  Occurrences: 66
+  Occurrences: 60

 CoordinatesChanged
   Events:
     CT: is_missing_file_error at git-compat-util.h:1514:1
     CT: is_missing_file_error at git-compat-util.h:1515:17
-  Occurrences: 342
+  Occurrences: 316

 CoordinatesChanged
   Events:
     CT: is_path_owned_by_current_uid at git-compat-util.h:513:1
     CT: is_path_owned_by_current_uid at git-compat-util.h:511:19
-  Occurrences: 60
+  Occurrences: 46

 CoordinatesChanged
   Events:
     CT: is_pseudoref_syntax at refs.c:822:1
     CT: is_pseudoref_syntax at refs.c:825:20
-  Occurrences: 112
+  Occurrences: 102

 CoordinatesChanged
   Events:
     CT: is_tempfile_active at tempfile.h:222:1
     CT: is_tempfile_active at tempfile.h:223:9
-  Occurrences: 922
+  Occurrences: 804

 CoordinatesChanged
   Events:
     CT: iskeychar at config.c:537:1
     CT: iskeychar at config.c:538:20
-  Occurrences: 21088
+  Occurrences: 16856

 CoordinatesChanged
   Events:
     CT: list_add_tail at list.h:65:1
     CT: list_add_tail at list.h:66:6
-  Occurrences: 89
+  Occurrences: 81

 CoordinatesChanged
   Events:
     CT: load_contents at packed-backend.c:475:1
     CT: load_contents at packed-backend.c:474:12
-  Occurrences: 22
+  Occurrences: 20

 CoordinatesChanged
   Events: